allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 `changeVariant` action.
 That enabled us to switch the star icon from empty to full.
 Next, we added the `sendRequest` action that sends requests with given URL, headers, and other data to our services.
 That allows adding and removing an offer to and from the watched list.
-Lastly, we added the `loginInNeeded` action that allows checking if a user is logged in and redirecting to the login screen if needed.
+Lastly, we added the `loginIfNeeded` action that allows checking if a user is logged in and redirecting to the login screen if needed.
 That allows ensuring the user is logged in before making the request.

 ![Add to watched - scheme](/img/articles/2022-07-09-mbox-server-driven-ui-for-mobile-apps/3_add_to_watched.png)

 Of course, doing it this way took much more time than just implementing the ”add to watched” component in MBox libraries natively.
-But it’s the way that scales and gives us flexibility.
+But this is the way that scales and gives us flexibility.

 Over time mechanisms that we designed earlier were reused on other screens.
 And more and more often, when the new team wanted to use MBox on their screen, most of the building blocks they needed were already there.
 And it definitely